-David Nirenberg is Interim Dean of the Divinity School, Executive Vice Provost of the University, and the Deborah R. and Edgar D. Jannotta Distinguished Service Professor of Medieval History and Social Thought.
+David Nirenberg is Interim Dean of the Divinity School and the Deborah R. and Edgar D. Jannotta Distinguished Service Professor of Medieval History and Social Thought.

 Nirenberg holds an academic appointment in the College and six academic appointments across the Social Sciences and Humanities Divisions, as well as in the Divinity School, the John U. Nef Committee on Social Thought, the Department of History, the Department of Romance Languages and Literatures, the Center for Middle Eastern Studies, and the Center for Jewish Studies.